contao/contao/README.md

 ## End to end tests with Cypress

-Install the Symfony CLI (see <https://symfony.com/download#step-1-install-symfony-cli>) and install the HTTPS CI afterwards if you haven't already.
+Install the Symfony CLI (see <https://symfony.com/download#step-1-install-symfony-cli>) and install the HTTPS CA afterwards if you haven't already.

 ```bash
 symfony server:ca:install